- TIES Overview

 What is UCC?

-The University Consortium Certificate (UCC) in Sustainable Tourism is a certificate program for university students that fosters a holistic understanding of ecotourism and sustainable tourism through multi-disciplinary education.
-The UCC certificate provides a solid educational foundation with a combination experiential learning industry-based opportunities.
+The University Consortium Certificate (UCC) in Sustainable and Eco Tourism is a certificate program for university students currently enrolled in a university degree granting institution, which fosters a holistic understanding of ecotourism and sustainable tourism through multi-disciplinary education.
+With the cooperation of the student’s current university program, the UCC certificate provides a solid educational foundation with a combination experiential learning industry-based opportunities.

 The UCC Program offers the opportunities to: